clojurists-together/clojuriststogether.org/content/news/2024/Q2 2024 Call for Proposals.md

 ## Call for Proposals.
 Greetings All!
 It's that time again.

 Clojurists Together is pleased to announce that we are opening our Q2 2024 funding round for Clojure Open Source Projects.
-Applications are open until the 4th of March 2024 (midnight Pacific Time).
+Applications will be accepted through the 4th of March 2024 (midnight Pacific Time).
 We are looking forward to reviewing your proposals!
 [More information and the application can be found here.](https://clojuriststogether.org/open-source/)

 We will be awarding up to $44,000 USD for a total of 6-8 projects.
 The $2k funding tier is for experimental projects or smaller proposals, whereas the $9k tier is for those that are more established.
 Projects generally run 3 months, however, the $9K projects can run between 3 and 12 months as needed.
 We expect projects to start on April 1, 2024.